-Does anyone want to guess what language that was?
+Does anyone want to guess what language this is?

-And how about the passage, it's one many of you will be familiar with, any guesses of that?
+And how about the passage?
+It's one many of you will be familiar with.
+Any guesses about which one it is?

-Before I tell you if you're right or not tell me, how did that feel?
-To hear the Bible reading, in something other than English?
+Before I tell you if you're right or not, tell me, how did that feel, to hear a Bible reading in a language other than English?

-It's a strange thought isn't it, we really do take it for granted.
-I don't know if you're like me, but I've got a shelf at home with all my different translations along it.
-This could be interesting, I wonder, who thinks they've got more than, two translations, more than five, ten?
+It's a strange thought isn't it; we really do take it for granted.
+I don't know if you're like me, but I've got a shelf at home with all my different translations on it.
+This could be interesting: I wonder, who thinks they've got more than two translations... more than five... more than 10?

 Anyone got over 400?
-That's a big shelf.
+That's a big shelf!

 I ask because there are actually over 450 translations of the Bible in English.
-I was very challenged by a video created by Wycliffe Bible

-Translators, with whom we've joined in this event, who put that 'wealth' of translations into context.
-Let's have a look at it.
+I was very challenged by a video created by Wycliffe Bible Translators, with whom we've joined in this event.
+The video puts that 'wealth' of translations into context.
+Let's watch the video.

-Play Bible Banquet Video

-(If no video, pull in key statistics on slides/read them out)
+Play Bible Banquet video (If no video, show key statistics on slides or read them out.)

-1 in 5 people cannot access the bible in their own language.
-160 million don't have a single verse.
+1 in 5 people cannot access the whole Bible in their own language; 160 million don't have a single verse.

-I found the idea of Bible Poverty very challenging, and that's what today's about.
+I find the idea of Bible Poverty very challenging, and that's what today's about.

-As some of you will know today we're holding what's been called 'No Bible Sunday' - a time when we consider those who don't have the wealth of Scriptures that we're blessed with in English.
+As some of you will know, today we're holding NoBibleSunday - when we consider those who don't have the wealth of Scriptures that we're blessed with in English.